goncharov-vlad/SOLID/S/README.md

 ### In total

 After refactoring, the code is following the principle: _each class has its own single responsibility_.
-Responsibility of `Product` is representing data of product, responsibility of `Formatter` is format the data.
+Responsibility of `Product` is representing data of a product, the responsibility of `Formatter` is to format the data.